IKEDAI1014/plot-input-latency/README.md

 # plot-input-latency
  Script to graph input latency data.

+ Visualisation of both,the statistical values and the scatter of multiple data, is necessary to create a graph that can compare the scatter of multiple data.

  Box-and-whisker plot (box plot) are commonly used, but while box plot can represent statistical values (Min, Q1, Q2, Q3, Max), can not represent scattering of the data correctly, especially if not unimodal distributions.
-While histogram and KDE (kernel density estimation) can represent scattering of the data almost correctly, they are not suitable for comparing data as they do not represent statistical values.
+ While histogram and KDE (kernel density estimation) can represent scattering of the data almost correctly, can not represent statistical values.

-Therefore, when creating a graph comparing spread of multiple data, both the comparison criteria and scattering of each data must be represented visually correctly.

-It is recommended to use violinplot, as violinplot is a complex of KDE and box plot.
+ I recommend to use violinplot, as violinplot is a complex of KDE and box plot.

 ## Contents
 - [violinplot.py](violinplot.py) -> Script to graph input latency data with violinplot